SilkRose/Pony/archive/blogs/census-consensus.md

 ### [Elemental Efforts](https://www.fimfiction.net/story/589323/10/census-consensus/elemental-efforts)
 **Written by:** hawthornbunny

-This was the first chapter I wrote, and you can tell because the survey responses are kinda rubbish - there's only 4 questions, and [YUP, COMMA SPLICE.
-I MIGHT AS WELL SHOW ALL THE STRATEGIES FOR FIXING A COMMA SPLICE.] they all come one right after the other before the chapter ends [I'M SORRY FOR IMPOSING MY STYLE ONTO YOU, BUT I REALLY, REALLY BELIEVE THIS VERSION READS BETTER], without much in the way of humor.
+This was the first chapter I wrote, and you can tell because the survey responses are kinda rubbish - there's only 4 questions, and they all come one right after the other before the chapter ends , without much in the way of humor.
 I got better at it later on, I think.
 But I do like the lead-in to this chapter, which had the Tree of Harmony commandeer Trixie's body so that it could talk to Twilight.
 This allowed me to include a little mythology gag, where Twilight tells the Tree to make its own avatar next time (not realizing that the Tree will end up just copying her form).

 There's no real throughline from the census to the next chapter, because when I wrote my chapters I was under the impression that we were writing the before-census and after-census parts separately.
 So, it just cuts straight to Rarity in the spa with Zephyr Breeze.
 Zephyr is here because a friend of mine adores the stallion, and thus I really wanted to include him.
 And Zeph definitely wouldn't shy away from a spa visit, so we get him and Rarity shooting the breeze.
 Oops, bad phrasing.